United Kingdom in the Eurovision Song Contest 2015: Background

-The British national broadcaster, BBC, broadcasts the event within the United Kingdom and organises the selection process for the nation's entry.
-BBC announced that the United Kingdom would participate in the Eurovision Song Contest 2015 on 9 September 2014.
+As part of its duties as participating broadcaster, the BBC organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster announced that it would participate in the 2015 contest on 9 September 2014.
 Between 2011 and 2013, BBC opted to internally select the British entry, a selection procedure that continued for their 2014 entry.

 Before Eurovision

 Internal selection

 On 6 October 2014, BBC announced that the British entry for the Eurovision Song Contest 2015 would be selected internally.
 An open submission was announced for interested artists to submit their songs in the form of a video recording until 7 November 2014.
-In addition to the open call, the BBC also considered entries provided by record labels and the BBC Introducing platform.
-300 received submissions were reviewed and a twelve-song shortlist was compiled by a professional panel by 14 November 2014, with their artists informed no later than 21 November 2014.
-On 24 February 2015, the British Eurovision executive producer and Head of Delegation, Guy Freeman, revealed that the British artist and song would be revealed on 7 March 2015 on the BBC Red Button service.
-Freeman also revealed that their entry came from the open submission process.
+In addition to the open call, the BBC also considered entries provided by record labels and music industry experts including writers, producers and artists from the BBC Introducing platform.
+The 300 received submissions were reviewed by a professional panel headed by British Eurovision executive producer and Head of Delegation Guy Freeman, and a twelve-song shortlist was compiled and presented to an alternate twelve-member panel that ultimately selected the British entry.
+On 24 February 2015, Guy Freeman revealed that the British artist and song would be revealed on 7 March 2015 on the BBC Red Button service.

 On 7 March 2015, the song "Still in Love with You" written by David Mindel and Adrian Bax White and performed by the duo Electro Velvet was revealed as the British entry during the show Our Song for Eurovision 2015, hosted by Scott Mills on the BBC Red Button service.
 The song was also presented to the public on the same day through the release of the official music video via the official Eurovision Song Contest's YouTube channel.
-Electro Velvet consisted of singers Alex Larke and Bianca Nicholas, and was formed specifically for the Eurovision Song Contest.
+Electro Velvet consists of singers Alex Larke and Bianca Nicholas, and was formed specifically for the Eurovision Song Contest.